kwescon1/kwescon1/README.md

 - 👀 Awards?
 I have not won any yet.
 Give me time 🤝

 - 💞️ I’m looking to collaborate with anyone who wants to collaborate ...
+- The code you read here today may be different tomorrow, why because, I evolve, I learn better ways of doing things and I'm striving to be better than yesterday.
 - 📫 How to reach me  ...
 LinkedIn: https://www.linkedin.com/in/kwesi-danquah-6361a8166/ , Email: kwesi.odanqua@gmail.com , IMessage : kwescon1@gmail.com

 <!---